permazen/permazen/README.md

 ### Permazen Slides

-For a quick overview, check out these slides from a [JSimpleDB talk](https://s3.amazonaws.com/archie-public/jsimpledb/JSimpleDB-BJUG-Slides2016-05-05.pdf) at a local Java user's group.
+For a quick overview, check out these slides from a [JSimpleDB talk](https://s3.amazonaws.com/archie-public/jsimpledb/JSimpleDB-BJUG-Slides2016-05-05.pdf) at a local Java user's group (Permazen was previously named JSimpleDB).

 ### Permazen Paper